druce/stock_research_agent/README.md

 ## Related Files

 See also:
-- **skills/README.md** - Detailed documentation of all skills (1000+ lines)
+- **skills/README.md** - Detailed documentation of all skills
 - **CLAUDE.md** - Development guide for Claude Code
 - **EQUITY_RESEARCH_PROCESS.md** - Research workflow and best practices

 ## License

-This is a personal research and portfolio management tool.
+This is a personal stock research tool.
 No license specified.

 ## Support